abdullahemad12/abcoolc/src/lexer/README.md

 1. They start and end with quotations
 2. characters in the string can be any except for \0 (The null terminator ASCII code)
-3. \n character is only allowed if it follows a escape character \
+3. \n character is only allowed if it follows an escape character \
-4. \ character is only allowed if it perceeds any other allowed character including itself
+4. \ character is only allowed if it precedes any other allowed character including itself

-Any character not satisfying this criteria is invalid.
+Any character not satisfying these criteria is invalid.

 the associated regex, \"(\\\n|\\[^\0]|[^\0\n\"\\])*\", can be explained as follows:

 It begins and ends with a quotation mark.
 In the middle it accepts any number of concatenations of the following characters:

-1. an escaped new line. i.e a new line preceeded with a '\' character
+1. an escaped newline. i.e a new line preceded with a '\' character
 2. Any possible escaped character except the null terminator.
-Any character preceeded with a '\' character.
+Any character preceded with a '\' character.
-3. Any character That is not one of the following four: a null terminator, a new line, a double quotation, a backslack.
+3. Any character That is not one of the following four: a null terminator, a new line, a double quotation, a back slack.
 Note that any of these characters except the null terminator is valid if it was escaped.
-Thus, if they dont match the first two cases, than it must be the case that they are not escaped and they should not match this case.
+Thus, if they don't match the first two cases, then it must be the case that they are not escaped and they should not match this case.

-The following sections covers the possible format errors of a string.
+The following sections cover the possible format errors of a string.

 Action: if the string is matched successfully with this regular expression, the next step is escaping all the escaped characters and represent them as a single ASCII character.
-The first thing it does is it replaces any character c preceeded with a backslach with the character c, i.e it replace \c with c.
+The first thing it does is it replaces any character c preceded with a backslash with the character c, i.e it replace \c with c.
 The following characters are exceptions: n, b, f, t, 0.
 If any of these characters are escaped, the will be replaced by \n, \b, \f, \t, \0 where \n denotes a single character (a new line) and \b denotes a single character (a backslash) and so on.
 It then stores them, character by character, in a buffer of a fixed size.
 If the size of the string is too large for the buffer, it simply returns an Error token.

 **NULSTR**

 This is possibly a valid string that starts with a quotation and ends with a quotation; however, it contains a null character somewhere.
 Hence, it should report this as an error.

 Action: return an ERROR token.

 **ESCAPEDNULSTR**

 This is possibly a valid string that starts with a quotation and ends with a quotation; however, it contains an escaped null character somewhere.
 Hence, it should report this as an error.

 Action: return an ERROR token.

 **UNMATCHEDSTR**

-The construction of this regular expression depends on the fact that any valid string is matched with the STRING regex, otherwise this wont work correctly.
+The construction of this regular expression depends on the fact that any valid string is matched with the STRING regex, otherwise, this won't work correctly.
 Because an invalid string, is one that contains a null character, an escaped null character or missing a closing quotation, the string will match with this regex only if it does not match with the above Regex given that the lexical analyzer always tries to match the largest string.

 Action: return an ERROR token.

 **Keywords**

 Because the keywords have almost the same definition, they are all explained and listed in this section.
-A keyword is case insensitive that are represented as discussed in the design notes section.
+A keyword is case insensitive that is represented as discussed in the design notes section.

 1. TBOOLEAN
 2. FBOOLEAN